The Miller's Daughter (1934 film): Production

-According to animation historian Michael Barrier, the film is among the first Merrie Melodies short films directed by then-new director Friz Freleng.
-It was only his 7th film for the series.
-Freleng became the main director of this series in early 1934.
-Barrier found that some of the earliest films directed by Freleng came "surprisingly close" to the contemporary Disney animated shorts in both spirit and execution.
-The Miller's Daughter in particular was "rich in production values".
-Barrier finds that the "painstaking" drawing of the film, its modeling, and the use of rotoscoping for the movement to attest to the effort devoted to its production.
-It was an improvement over previous Merrie Melodies films.
+According to animation historian Michael Barrier, the film was amongst the first Merrie Melodies short films directed by then-new director Friz Freleng.
+It was only his 7th film for the series; Freleng became the main director of this series in early 1934.

+Barrier stated that some of the earliest films directed by Freleng came "surprisingly close" to the contemporary Disney animated shorts in both spirit and execution.
+In particular, he stated that The Miller's Daughter in particular was "rich in production values".
+Barrier found that the "painstaking" drawing of the film, its modeling, and the use of rotoscoping for the movement attested to the effort devoted to its production, calling it a significant improvement over previous Merrie Melodies films.

-The drawing of the film was "Disneyish", but Barrier finds that the subject matter (china figurines coming to life) is reminiscent of an actual Disney short.
-The film is similar to The China Shop, released by Disney as part of the Silly Symphonies earlier that year.
-The film was one of the few Freleng-directed films that came close to matching the Silly Symphonies on their own terms.
+The drawing of the film was "Disneyish", but Barrier found the subject matter (china figurines coming to life) to be reminiscent of an actual Disney short.
+(The film is similar to The China Shop, released by Disney as part of the Silly Symphonies earlier that year.)

+The Miller's Daughter was one of the few Freleng-directed films that came close to matching the Silly Symphonies on their own terms.
 However, competing with Disney turned out to be too difficult and expensive.
 The production budgets for the animated films of Leon Schlesinger Productions (the company later known as Warner Bros.
 Cartoons) were lower than their counterparts for Walt Disney Productions.
 The directors of the Schlesinger studio also completed animated short films at a faster pace than the Disney directors.
 A new Schlesinger film was ready for release every four or five weeks.
 Any extra time that Freleng devoted to the production of a single film, would come at the cost of cutting corners in the production of another one.

 The Miller's Daughter is a black and white film, one of the last Merrie Melodies released in black and white.
 In April 1934, the first Merrie Melodies film directed by Freleng was released.
 It was Beauty and the Beast, a color film using a two-color process.
 However, the next six films directed by Freleng (including The Miller's Daughter) were all in black and white.
 A new release season started in November 1934, with the release of Those Beautiful Dames in color.
 From then on, all Merrie Melodies were color films.
-Meanwhile the sibling Looney Tunes series continued to be released in black and white.
+Meanwhile, the sibling Looney Tunes series continued to be released in black and white.

 Barrier notes that the change in color came with an increase in payments made from Warner Bros. to producer Leon Schlesinger.
 Warner Bros. made a payment of 1,750 dollars for each black-and-white Merrie Melodies film.
 It made a payment of $9,250 for the color films of the series.
 Despite an increase in the production budget of the series, the Schlesinger budgets continued to be smaller than the Disney ones.
 According to Barrier, the switch to color did not translate to "greater refinement" for the Merrie Melodies under the direction of Freleng.